Defamation and social media law in the UK

 Page Rank refers to the importance Google gives to each web page.
 Page rank is calculated by using a secret formula that results in higher-ranked web pages being given higher places in search results.
 If a defamatory web page contains a link from a high page-rank web site, the defamatory page will automatically have its own page rank improved.
 Conversely, you can improve the page rank of a legitimate web page by having other pages with a high page rank link to it.

 The Streisand Effect is a primarily online phenomenon in which an attempt to hide or remove a piece of information has the unintended consequence of publicising the information more widely.
 If there had been defamatory post online about you but the with limited publication or exposure, you will be advised to consider the impact of taking the case to court because by doing so, you will inevitably create additional publication to the information which is defamatory of you.
 In the context of advising on internet defamation, court proceedings for defamation may backfire on the claimant by supplying daily or periodic information to enhance the Streisand effect.

 Website Liability Immunity

-Website Liability Immunity Section 230 of the Communications Decency Act gives American-based internet service providers immunity from a law suit in relation to defamatory content published on their internet platforms.
-Some argue that this makes the US a safe heaven for internet defamation.
-However, this immunity is not complete, and in some cases it can be overcome, either by using local laws or by commencing proceedings in another suitable jurisdiction.
+Website Liability Immunity Section 230 of the Communications Decency Act gives American-based internet service providers immunity from a lawsuit in relation to defamatory content published on their internet platforms.
+Some argue that this makes the US a safe haven for internet defamation.
+However, this immunity is not complete, and in some cases, it can be overcome, either by using local laws or by commencing proceedings in another suitable jurisdiction.